Joint ventures and business partnerships

 - if either party will be paid an additional share of profits, eg for providing services

 See how to plan your joint venture relationship.

 When you are ready to implement a joint venture, you should set out the terms and conditions of the partnership arrangement in a written joint venture agreement.
 This should include:

-- clear business objectives
+- clear business objectives and trading principles

 - communication arrangements between organisations/teams

 - financial arrangements